 A minimum 2:1 degree in any subject is required, though “there isn't a rigid policy” when it comes to university background.
-“We're looking for people with a bit of personality and spark,” says Mathews.
+“We're looking for people with a bit of personality and spark,” says Hilary.
 “We need people who aren't just going to sit at their desk and keep their head down; we're looking for the next generation of the firm's partners.”

-Interview & vac scheme
+Interview and vac scheme

 Between 20 and 30% of vac scheme applicants then go through to the interview, which typically lasts for around 60 minutes.
-“The interview is with me, a partner from Exeter and a partner from a Cornish office,” Mathews explains.
+“The interview is with me, a partner from Exeter and a partner from a Cornish office,” Hilary Pitts explains.
 “We interview for all vacancies across all offices – it's centralised.”
 This panel is likely to use a candidate's application form as a springboard for discussion, but will also assess overall commercial awareness plus contemporary knowledge of both the legal profession and the South West marketplace.
 “We're always looking for that awareness – we aren't just looking for people who went to uni and got their law degree.”

-Does Mathews have any tips?
+Does Pitts have any other tips?
 “Quite often you read an application and think 'wow, they sound so exciting', but when they come in they don't come across as well as expected.
 We allow for nerves because it's an anxious time, but it's definitely okay to crack a joke and smile if it's appropriate.
 We're a serious business but a friendly firm.”
 Be sure to research Stephens Scown thoroughly, as “we do test candidates on what they know about the firm.
 We want to feel like they're interested in coming to us specifically.”

 Candidates who ace the interview and wish to participate in the vac scheme will be offered a place.
 The vac scheme usually lasts for a week.
-“It all depends on what candidates are looking for,” Mathews tells us.
+“It all depends on what candidates are looking for,” Pitts tells us.
 Vac schemers spend time in at least two teams, and complete “real tasks, so they have a chance to learn something – they don't just get stuck with the photocopying.”
 The scheme also includes an assessment day (as described below).
 The vast majority of candidates seek a training contract via the direct route instead of coming through the vac scheme.

 Doing business in the South West